-- 1. The input_file argument is a gridded data file which specifies the grid definition for the domain over which the masking bitmap is to be defined.
-If output from gen_vx_mask, automatically read mask data as the input_field. - 2.
-The mask_file argument defines the masking information, see below. - For "poly", "poly_xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file. - For "grid" and "data" masking, specify a gridded data file. - For "solar_alt" and "solar_azi" masking, specify a gridded data file or a time string in YYYYM-MDD[HH[MMSS]] format. - For "lat" and "lon" masking, no "mask_file" needed, simply repeat the path for "input_file". - For "shape" masking, specify an ESRI shapefile (.shp). - 3.
+- 1. The input_grid argument is a named grid, the path to a gridded data file, or an explicit grid specification string (see Section 33.2) which defines the grid for which a mask is to be defined.
+If set to a gen_vx_mask output file, automatically read mask data as the input_field. - 2.
+The mask_file argument defines the masking information, see below. - For "poly", "poly_xy", "box", "circle", and "track" masking, specify an ASCII Lat/Lon file.
+Refer to Types of masking available in gen_vx_mask (page 191) for details on how to construct the ASCII Lat/Lon file for each type of mask. - For "grid" and "data" masking, specify a gridded data file. - For "solar_alt" and "solar_azi" masking, specify a gridded data file or a time string in YYYYM-MDD[HH[MMSS]] format. - For "lat" and "lon" masking, no "mask_file" needed, simply repeat the path for "input_file". - For "shape" masking, specify an ESRI shapefile (.shp). - 3.
 The out_file argument is the output NetCDF mask file to be written. - 4.
 The -type string is required to set the masking type.
 The application will give an error message and exit if "-type string" is not specified on the command line.
-See description of supported types below.
+See the description of supported types below.